What is lymphoedema?

 Lymphoedema can be described as primary or secondary.

 Primary Lymphoedemais usually determined from birth and arises due to some failure of the lymphatic system itself - usually with the underdevelopment of the lymphatic system.
-It may develop without any obvious cause at different stages in life, but particularly in adolescence.
+It may develop without any obvious cause at different stages in life, but particularly at puberty.

 Secondary Lymphoedema is the result of some problem outside of the lymphatic system that prevents it working properly.
 Examples of secondary lymphoedema are: